kwonus/AV-Engine/README.md

 ### Development Roadmap

-A BETA release of AV-Bible and AV-Console are planned for CYQ1/2024.
-This beta implementation is depicted in Figure 4-1.
+AV-Console is available as of February 2024.
+This implementation is depicted in Figure 4-1.

 ![](AVX-Roadmap-2023.png)

-**Figure 4-1**: Initial BETA release early in 2024 [revision #3C12]
+**Figure 4-1**: Initial availability of AV-Console is in Q1/2024 [revision #4214; this console-app is a build-it-yourself release]

-I plan to harden AV-Bible (Windows desktop application) and release it into the Microsoft Store in the second or third quarter of 2024.
+I plan to release AV-Bible (Windows desktop [WPF] application) in the Microsoft Store in the second or quarter of 2024.
 That release will gut the existing search engine of AV-Bible-2021.
 A refactored AV-2024 will include a fully functional implementation of AVX-Framework.
-Figure 4-2, also identifies additional artifacts expected after AV-Bible-2024 is deployed to the Microsoft store:
+Figure 4-2, identifies this an additional release expected after AV-Bible-2024 becomes available in Q2.

 ![](AVX-Roadmap-2024.png)

-**Figure 4-2**: Roadmap for AV-Bible-2024 and other releases to begin in CYQ2 of 2024 [revision #3C12]
+**Figure 4-2**: Deployment Roadmap for AV-Bible and related artifacts in CY2024  [revision #4214]

 ### Implementation Status